JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-notebooks-output-formats.md

            // Access the data frame's column used for categories and sets colors for these categories fillColor(Product) {
                scale = categorical(
-                   "Laptops" to Color.PURPLE,
+                   "Laptop" to Color.PURPLE,
-                   "Smartphones" to Color.ORANGE,
+                   "Smartphone" to Color.ORANGE,
-                   "Tablets" to Color.GREEN
+                   "Tablet" to Color.GREEN
                )
                legend.name = "Product types"
            }